Harsh71019/Ubisoft/README.md

 2) Just clone the repo in C:\Apache24\htdocs folder and click on index.php.

-3)Create a table name users in mysql
+3) Create a table name users in mysql